bryanlincoln/socket-chat/README.md

-# socket-chat
+# Python Secure Socket Chat
-A socket-based python implementation of a basic chat software.
+A socket-based Python 3 implementation of a secure chat software.

+## How to use
+This project uses exchanging of RSA keys for encryption using the Crypto library.
+You must install it before running the program.

+`pip install cypto`

+`pip install pycrypt`

+After installation, you can run `python3 client.py` or `python3 server.py`.

+Any doubts?
+E-mail me at bryanufg@gmail.com